 Step 3: Create or find your images

-Basically, there are two options.
+There are two options.
 The first is the old-school method of drawing out each panel.
-How can you make a storyboard if you can't draw?
+How can you make a storyboard for video if you can't draw?
+Even simple stick figures can effectively convey movement, composition, and framing without requiring advanced artistic skills.
 Here are some alternative storyboarding methods for non-artists.

 The second option is the more modern incarnation of using storyboarding software and sourcing pre-existing visuals.
-You can take photos of your own, or use images from TV shows and movies as your visual references.
-As long as they clearly communicate your vision, there's no reason not to.
+You can take photos of your own or use images from TV shows and movies as your visual references.
+Many filmmakers use storyboard software to streamline this process and enhance their visuals.
+As long as they communicate your vision, there's no reason not to.

 Storyboard images

-Remember, with storyboards you can make creative and practical decisions without consequence.
-For example, choosing your shot sizes, your camera angles, or your camera movement can be worked out in advance, saving you time and creative energy when you're actually on set.
+Remember, with a storyboard, you can make creative and practical decisions without consequence.
+For example, choosing your shot sizes, your camera angles, or your camera movement can be worked out in advance, saving you time and creative energy when you're on set.

-You'll find our complete playlist of videos on these various elements in our Shot List series on YouTube
+If you want to take an even deeper dive, you'll find our complete playlist of videos on these various elements in our Shot List series on YouTube.

 Step 4: Add arrows

-You can use arrows to indicate movement.
-Is a character walking across frame?
+You can use storyboard arrows to indicate movement.
+Is a character walking across the frame?
 Is it a close-up shifting to a wide shot?
 Or a tracking shot following the main character?
-Here are some quick examples of how arrows are used to indicate a moving camera
+Here are some quick examples of how arrows are used to indicate a moving camera.

 Annotating a storyboard